madprime/madprime.github.io/_posts/2018-10-24-from-personal-data-to-collective-power.md

 <img style="float:right; max-width: 400px; width:50%; margin-left: 10px;" src="{{site.baseurl}}/images/mydata2018-slide-8.png">

-These are both examples of what Yochai Benkler calls "commons based peer production", and I think it's Benkler's an economist, and I think it's important to call out that this is not just magic.
-He looks at these systems and asks, as an economist, "How does that happen?"
+These are both examples of what Yochai Benkler calls "commons based peer production", and Benkler's an economist, and I think it's important to call out that this is not just magic.
+He looks at these systems and he asks, as an economist, "How does that happen?"
 And also looks at the potential opportunities it creates.
 It creates an environment where by doing things collectively, one actually empowers individuals to have more autonomy.
 That they become more engaged and informed, and we hope that this may promote a more equitable approach.

-It's not the full solution, but technology is collectively produced and collectively controlled, those are powerful things.
+It's not the full solution, but when technology is collectively produced and collectively controlled, those are powerful things.
 It doesn't come from magic.
 When we think about these grassroots efforts, you might think, "it just takes a lot of enthusiasm".
-No, no. When he thinks about this, when other economists think about this, they think: what are the features you need to design a system that's actually going to succeed in peer production?
+No, no, no. When he thinks about this, when other economists think about this, they think: what are the features you need to design a system that's actually going to succeed in peer production?